biopython/biopython.github.io/wiki/GitMigration.md

 Once we reach a consensus that git/github serves us well.
 We will make the final switch.
 This would include:

--   dropping the cvs support (updating biopython webpage)
+-   dropping the cvs support (updating Biopython webpage)
 -   shutting down the cvs2git update scripts
 -   installing git on the open-bio servers
 -   setting up a synchronization between obf-hosted branch and github